Modi twisted Pawar's remark on Pak, showed PM can lie: NCP | Devdiscourse

-Prime Minister Narendra Modi distorted NCP chief Sharad Pawar's comments about Pakistan, the party said on Thursday.
+Prime Minister Narendra Modi distorted NCP chief Sharad Pawar's comments about Pakistan, the NCP said on Thursday.
+It also released video clip of Pawar's remarks, made at a program here last week.
 Modi should either prove that Pawar praised the rulers of the neighbouring country or apologise, Nationalist Congress Party spokesperson Nawab Malik said here.

 Hours before, Modi, addressing a rally in Nashik in Maharashtra, targeted Pawar.
 Alleging that Congress leaders' comments were being used by other countries and terror outfits against India, Modi said, "I can understand the confusion of the Congress.
 But Sharad Pawar?
 I feel bad when an experienced leader like him makes wrong statements for votes.